 - Do I have to be a member of WCHA to compete?Yes, a membership is required to participate within the WCHA Breeders Futurity and also the Big Money.

 - Explain the color divisions within the WCHA Breeders and the Big Money Futurity.First of all, horses with APHA, ApHC, PHBA or ABRA registration papers can compete in the WCHA Breeders Color Division.
 In addition, the highest placing horse of each of the four registries will be recognized in each class.
-The BIG MONEY color division is only for horses with APHA or ApHC registry.
-In the Big Money there is an additional $5000 added money to be distributed within the 5 futurity classes prorated on the number of paint and appaloosa entries within each class, 100% of the entries are also included in the BM color purse.
+NEWS FLASH: Roan horses can now compete in the color division within the WCHA Breeders Championship Futurity, roan must be the stated color on the registration papers, not roan hairs, or have registry in the American Roan Horse Association.
+The BIG MONEY color division is only for horses with APHA or ApHC registry. $100 of each stallion nomination fee is allocated to fund the color classes of both the WCHA and Big Money Futurities.

 - What is the OBE or Owner-Breeder-Exhibitor Division and who is eligible?This division recognizes those “exhibitors that raise and show their own”.
 The entry must have bred the dam of the entry and is still listed as the same owner at the time of breeding that mare and be shown by a family member.

 - Are weanlings split into junior and senior divisions and if so what is the split date?In the WCHA Breeder’s Futurity weanlings are split, the split date is March 1, foals born March 1 and later are in the junior division.
-In the Big Money Futurity, there is only an all age weanling division.
+News Flash: The BIG MONEY will also have junior and senior divisions for weanling fillies and weanling colts.
 In both futurity programs, horses enter the arena and are lined up according to birthdate, youngest horses at the front of the lineup.